-All BA Majors and Minors are required to see or communicate with the department's undergraduate coordinator each semester for academic advisement prior to registration for the next term.
-By doing so the student will receive up-to-date information concerning graduation requirements, course pre-requisites and restrictions, potential course conflicts, and long-term planning regarding courses offered in alternate semesters or alternate years.
+All dance majors ARE REQUIRED to see or communicate with the department's undergraduate coordinator each semester for academic advisement prior to registration for the next term.
+By doing so the student will receive up-todate information concerning graduation requirements, course pre-requisites and restrictions, potential course conflicts, and long-term planning regarding courses offered in alternate semesters or alternate years.
 Failure to consult each term with the undergraduate coordinator may result in the student's inability to complete all graduation requirements on time and thereby delay graduation.